WDI-SEA/M1L11-callbacks-wbp/README.md

 #### Step 1:

-- Fork and clone [this](https://git.generalassemb.ly/SEI-Standard-Curriculum/M1L11-callbacks-wbp/tree/main) repository.
-(Make sure you are logged in to your GitHub Enterprise account)
+- Fork and clone this repo onto your local machine.
 <!-- - Install dependencies with `npm i` -->

 #### Step 2: